leeper/ampolcourse/Lessons/Week10.md

 ---
 layout: default
-title: Week 8: Campaigning and Elections
+title: Week 10: Politics of Race and Inequality
 ghurl: https://github.com/leeper/ampolcourse/tree/gh-pages
 ---

-# Campaigning and Elections #
+# Politics of Race and Inequality #

 ## Outline ##

  - Exam question:
-   - "How does a bill become law in the United States and why is that process so difficult?"
+   - "What role do state play in the development of policy in the United States?"

  - Procedural details
    - Preview of next week
-   - Exam preparation
+   - Synopsis defense
-   - Individual meetings available Nov.
-17,18,19
-   - Week 47: Politics of Race and Inequality
+   - Week 49: ???

- - Two party system
-   - Continue conversation but more focused

- - Share election insights in small groups

- - Polarization
+   - Week 50: Review

  - Exam preparation:
    - "How much and what kinds of impact do parties have on politics and policymaking in the United States?"